wp-cli/handbook/commands/package/path.md

 # wp package path

-Get the path to an installed WP-CLI package, or the package directory.
+Gets the path to an installed WP-CLI package, or the package directory.

 If you want to contribute to a package, this is a great way to jump to it.